ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 - `tilewidth_scale`: (default: `None`).
 Uses this scale factor to calculate and override the tile width.
 Ex: a factor of 10000 will divide the real-world width of the area by 10000 and multiply that value by 1000 to arrive at a new tilewidth (in mm).
 Note that the final x/y scale (reported in the log file) may be slightly different due to some projection adjustments. __(New in 3.6.1)__

 - `unprojected`: (default: `false`). (__Works only for exporting GeoTiffs, not for meshes__) Normally, the DEM from EE is projected either into the UTM zone of the center of the selected region or into a polar-stereographic projection (m based) for Arctic/Antarctic regions.
 If this option is true, the raster is left unprojected.
+This means you will have to figure out a (very large) z-scale to make the result look somewhat realistic!

 - `zip_file_name`: default: "terrain" Prefix of the output filename for stand-alone. (.zip is added)

 - `zscale`: (default: `1.0`).
 Vertical exaggeration versus horizontal units.

 - `projection`: (default: `null`).
 By default, the DEM is reprojected to the UTM zone (datum: WGS84) the model center falls into.
 The EPSG code of that UTM projection is shown in the log file, e.g. UTM 13 N,  EPSG:32613.
-If a number(!) is given for this projection setting, the system will request the Earth Engine DEM to be reprojected into it.
-For example, maybe your data spans 2 UTM zones (13 and 14) and you want UTM 14 to be used, so you set projection to 32614.
+If a number(!) is given for this projection setting, the system will request the Earth Engine DEM to be reprojected into its EPSG code.
+For example, maybe your data spans 2 UTM zones (13 and 14) and you want UTM 14 to be used, so you set projection to (EPSG) 32614.
 Or maybe you need to use UTM 13 with NAD83 instead of WGS84, so you use 26913.
 For continent-size models,  WGS84 Web Mercator (EPSG 3857), may work better than UTM.
 See [https://spatialreference.org/] for descriptions of EPSG codes.
   - Be aware, however, that  Earth Engine __does not support all possible EPSG codes__.
 For example, North America Lambert Conformal Conic (EPSG 102009) is not supported and gives the error message: *The CRS of a map projection could not be parsed*.
 I can't find a list of EPSG codes that __are__ supported by EE, so you'll need to use trial and error ...
   - A note on distances: Earth Engine requires that the requested area is given in lat/lon coordinates but it's worth knowing the approximate real-world meter distance in order to select good values for the tile width, number of tiles and the printres.
 The server version displays the tile width in Javascript but for the standalone version you need to calculate it yourself.
 This haversine distance (https://en.wikipedia.org/wiki/Haversine_formula, interactive calculator here: http://www.movable-type.co.uk/scripts/latlong.html) depends on the latitude of your area.
   - Once you know the width of your tile in meters, divide it by the number of cells along x (400 cells in the example above) to get an idea of the re-sampled real-world resolution of your model and its scale.
 This [Help file](https://docs.google.com/document/d/1GlggZ47xER9N85Qls_MiE1jNuihlYEZnFFSVZtX8bKU/pub) goes into the interplay of these parameters in the section: _Understanding the linkage of tile size, tile number, source DEM resolution and 3D print resolution_

 - `use_geo_coords`: (default: `null`)
-  - with null (or if not given at all), x/y coordinates are in mm and refer to the buildplate
+  - with null, x/y coordinates are in mm and refer to the buildplate
   - "UTM" will use meter based UTM x/y coordinates instead.
 See [this](http://blog.touchterrain.org/2020/03/exporting-terrain-models-with-real.html) for some background.
 This is useful to import the mesh file into a 3D GIS, such as ArcGIS Pro.
 Note that, once imported, you will have to set the coordinate system of the mesh manually, b/c the mesh model file can't contain that information.
 Unless overwritten, this will be a UTM zone with WGS84.
 The TouchTerrain log file will contain the equivalent EPSG code.
   - "centered" will set the UTM origin to the center of the full tile, this is make it work together with [BlenderGIS](https://github.com/domlysz/BlenderGIS)